 - The Truth About Social Media Tipsters

-Rightly or wrongly, only two Tipping Services made my list.
+Rightly or wrongly, only a few Tipping Services made my list.
 And there’s good reasons for that.

 I’m extremely cautious about what services I recommend.
 Providing you with high quality products, and my honest views on sports betting is the very philosophy of this website.
 I won’t compromise that in favour of earning more commission from products that I cannot verify.

-Tipstrr and Betting Gods are two companies I felt comfortable adding to my site.
-It’s not to say there aren’t more great Tipsters out there — I just believe those services two offer the most in terms of:
+Tipstrr, Smart Betting Club, and Betting Gods are companies I felt comfortable adding to my site.
+It’s not to say there aren’t more great Tipsters out there — I just believe those services offer the most in terms of:

 - Transparency (they’re not scams, and most services offer trial periods)

 - Variety (lots of sports and markets to bet on)

-- User interface (neat, user-friendly sites for both mobile and desktop devices)
+- User interface (neat reports, and user-friendly sites for mobile and desktop devices)

 - Reputation (these services rate over 4.5/5.0 on TrustPilot).

-Please note that prices vary for each individual Tipster on both Tipster Networks.
+Please note that prices vary for each individual Tipster on all Tipster Networks.
 Be sure to subscribe to Tipsters with a solid record, where you estimate you’ll be able to return enough profit to cover your monthly expense.